 These strips are rectangular and sliced from medium to borderline thick.
 The texture is fairly soft and dry and requires a reasonable effort to chew.
 This brisket cut is sliced against the grain and it feels a bit stringy in texture.
 There is some visible fat and it does enhance the flavor of the natural beef.

 Paul had the following to say: “I am quite enjoying this flavor to this point and I am only missing out on the ‘spiciness’ flavor that is supposed to be present.
-As I eat more, the spicy kick is piquing its head out ever so slightly and still too bashful to jump out and bare its fangs.”
+As I eat more, the spicy kick is piquing its head out ever so slightly, but is still too bashful to jump out and bare its fangs.”